emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # IANA Considerations

-IANA is requested to assign the entries in Table X to the "AEAD Algorithms" registry under the "Authenticated Encryption with Associated Data (AEAD) Parameters" heading with this document as reference.
+IANA is requested to assign the entries in Table X (first two columns) to the "AEAD Algorithms" registry under the "Authenticated Encryption with Associated Data (AEAD) Parameters" heading with this document as reference.